Wolf3s/xbmc4xbox-python/python/Doc/library/strings.rst

 The modules described in this chapter provide a wide range of string manipulation operations.

 In addition, Python's built-in string classes support the sequence type methods described in the :ref:`typesseq` section, and also the string-specific methods described in the :ref:`string-methods` section.
-To output formatted strings use template strings or the ``%`` operator described in the :ref:`string-formatting` section.
+To output formatted strings, see the :ref:`string-formatting` section.
 Also, see the :mod:`re` module for string functions based on regular expressions.

 .. toctree::